uclanlp/awesome-fairness-papers/README.md

 Papers about fairness in NLP

 ## Background
 Fairness, accountability, transparency, and ethics are becoming more and more important in machine learning communities.
 We hope to provide a list of great papers that can serve as a reference for researchers interested in such topics.
-This repo mainly focuses on NLP, but we also point to some other resources at the end.
+This repo mainly focuses on papers from ACL anthology, but we also point to some other resources at the end.

 <!-- <p align='center'>
 <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/"><figure><img src="fairness_plot.svg", align="center"></figure></a>